tathan08/tp/docs/DeveloperGuide.md

 2. **Creating a booking with past date**

    1. Test case: `book d/2020-01-01 10:00 c/Madam Chen n/John Doe`<br>
-      Expected: Error message "Invalid date: must be in format YYYY-MM-DD HH:MM and in the future" is shown.
+      Expected: Booking is created successfully.
+Success message shown with cautionary message.
+"Note that this is a Booking is in the past!"

 3. **Creating a double booking**